East Amherst, New York: History

-Demographic information

-In 2016, East Amherst was named the most affluent community in Western New York by Buffalo Business First.
-As of the 2010 United States Census, East Amherst had a population of 24,914 and 7,459 housing units.
-In 2005, East Amherst was recognized by CNN / Money Magazine as one of the Best Places to Live (41st Finalist) in the United States.
+Today, East Amherst is home to the headquarters of fast food chain Mighty Taco, founded in 1973 in Buffalo.
+The administrative office of the Williamsville Central School District is located in East Amherst as well as 3 of the District’s 13 school buildings.

 Fire and police services

 Fire protection is primarily provided by the East Amherst Fire Department, as well as by Swormville Fire Company and Clarence Center Volunteer Fire Company.

 The part of East Amherst within the town of Amherst is served by the Amherst Police Department.
 The part within the town of Clarence is served by the New York State Police and the Erie County Sheriff's Department.